featurist/mock-xhr-router/readme.md

   * `body` - the body, if a JS object, then it is transmitted as JSON.
 Optional.

 The response can be omitted too, giving a `200 OK`.

+If there is an exception, or the handler returns a promise that is rejected, then it will return a 500 and a description of the error in JSON.

 ## logging